LassoSoft/LassoGuide/source/operations/byte-streams.rst

       patPosition::integer= ?, \
       patLength::integer= ?)

-   Requires either a byte stream or string sequence as the first parameter.
-   Returns the position of the beginning of the sequence being searched for within the bytes object, or "0" if the sequence is not contained within the object.
-Four optional integer parameters (position, length, parameter position, parameter length) indicate position and length limits that can be applied to the instance and the parameter sequence.
+   Searches the bytes object for the byte sequence or string pattern specified in the first parameter, returning the position where the sequence first begins in the bytes object or "0" if the pattern cannot be found.

+   The second and third parameters can specify a portion of the bytes object within which to look for the match, with the former specifying the position to begin the search and the latter specifying the number of bytes to search.
+   Similarly, the fourth and fifth parameters can specify a portion of the sequence that should be used for matching.

+.. member:: bytes->contains(find::string)
-.. member:: bytes->contains(find)
+.. member:: bytes->contains(find::bytes)

    Returns "true" if the byte stream contains the specified sequence.